 Refer for attendance list and future meeting plan to the Full Working Group minutes.

-Follow the guidance from the IEEE Standards Companion [other1], see Appendix B of this document.
+.

 Guidelines for IEEE 802.11 WG and Task Group technical editors

 The 802.11 WG Technical Editors and TG Technical editors shall use the following documents (latest revision) as guidelines for developing and maintaining technical drafts for IEEE 802.11 standards and amendments.